Solar street lights

 Quality Lighting outcome.

-- For mission critical and compliant lighting, a professional lighting design should be conducted to ensure the optimum optic is utilised so the least number of lights are used, whilst the light is compliant and safe and caters for the following points:
+- For mission critical and compliant lighting, a professional lighting design should be conducted to ensure the optimum optic is utilised so the least number of lights are used, whilst the light is compliant, safe, compliant to relevant Australian standards, and caters for the following points:

-- In most instances natural and warm white colour temperatures are the most desirable (4300k or less), research now shows that cool and blue white colour temperatures are detrimental for humans (and animals) affecting their natural circadian rhythms.
+- In most instances, natural and warm white colour temperatures are the most desirable (4500k or less), research now shows that cool and blue white colour temperatures are detrimental for humans (and animals) affecting natural circadian rhythms.

 - No glare to the user.